hivemind-research/iphone-app/README.md

 # Hivemind

-> “Hive mind Research is an intelligent technology analysis service.” - [askhivemind.com](https://askhivemind.com)
+> “Hivemind Research is an intelligent technology analysis service.” - [askhivemind.com](https://askhivemind.com)

 This is a demo iOS application that illustrates how to use the Hivemind API.